greg-raven/Uncommon-Sense/_posts/2020-01-29-no-compromise.md

 ---
-title: 'There can be no compromise'
+title: "There can be no compromise"
 layout: post
 categories:
 - culture